 Heyden, Goulais River, Havilland Bay, Harmony Beach, Batchawana, Pancake Bay, Montreal River Harbour

 Further up Highway 17 North is Montreal River Harbour and Wawa, prime touring country for the do-it-yourself fall colour tour during mid-September to mid-October.
-Lush green forest transfrom magcially into an explosion of spectacular fall colours — fiery oranges, scarlett reds and golden yellows.
-In winter, there are plenty of opportunities to cross country ski, downhill ski, snowshoe and snowmobile the trails.
+Lush green forest transforms magically into an explosion of spectacular fall colours — fiery oranges, scarlet reds and golden yellows.
+In winter, there are plenty of opportunities to cross country ski, downhill ski, snowshoe and snowmobile trails.

 You have your choice of tent and trailer parks, motels, cabins and resorts.
 Experience true Northern hospitality and delicious meals at the restaurants, or browse for locally made crafts at gift shops.
 Local amenities along the coast include gas stations, general stores and trading posts where you can purchase necessities.